redaktor/widgets-preview/src/list/README.md

-# @dojo/widgets/list
+# @redaktor/widgets/list

-Dojo's `List` provides a base widget that can be used as a List or an options List within a `Select`, `Typeahead`, etc.
+redaktor's `List` provides a base widget that can be used as a List or an options List within a `Select`, `Typeahead`, etc.

 ## Features